 Advantages include:

-- Space-saving design for compact electronics
+- Space-saving design ideal for compact and high-density electronics

 - High durability under vibration and mechanical stress

-- Improved thermal management through airflow
+- Improved thermal management through increased airflow and reduced heat concentration

-- Enhanced signal integrity in dynamic applications
+- Enhanced signal integrity in dynamic and movement-based applications

-- Reduced assembly errors due to fewer connectors
+- Reduced assembly errors due to fewer connectors and interconnect points

 Applications of Flexible Printed Circuit Boards